Payment Protection Insurance (PPI) complaints

 11. I have received a final decision letter upholding my complaint and containing an offer.
 What does the final amount include and how do I understand how the amount has been calculated?

-Our offer, in line with the guidelines set out by the Financial Services Authority, would therefore represent the difference between what was actually paid for the single premium PPI policy, inclusive of interest and what would have been paid for a regular premium PPI policy.
-Additional interest at 8% would also be added to the refund.
+Sometimes, if you bought a single premium PPI policy (the cost is added at the start of the loan) we may find that it was only the way you paid for this that made it unsuitable.
+As such, our offer will be the difference between what you actually paid for the single premium PPI policy, inclusive of interest and what would have been paid for a regular premium PPI policy.
+Additional interest at 8%, less basic rate tax, would also be added to the refund.

 If you would like the details on the final decision letter explained to you, please call us on 08457 253 519.